VGVentures/very_good_engineering/src/content/docs/widgets/index.md

 }
 ```

-With this approach, testing `LoginView` is made easy, since now the `LoginBloc` can be mocked and provided directly on the test.
+We can easily write tests for the `LoginView` by mocking the `LoginBloc` and providing it directly to the view.

 :::note
 The constructor of the `LoginView` is marked as `visibleForTesting`.
 This is necessary so that we can ensure that the view will not be used except via its page.
 This way, developers will not accidentally import and use the view without the injected dependencies provided by the page.